hnaderi/scala-k8s/docs/index.md

 ## Usage

 This library is currently available for Scala binary versions 2.12, 2.13 and 3.2 on JVM/JS/Native.
-This library is architecured in a microkernel fashion and all the main kubernetes stuff are implemented/generated in pure scala, and integration modules are provided separately.
+This library is designed in a microkernel fashion and all the main kubernetes stuff are implemented/generated in pure scala, and integration modules are provided separately.
 main modules are:

 - `objects` raw kubernetes objects, which has no dependency